howardisaacson/Introduction-to-Astronomy-Research-2018/Timeline.md

 ### Paper of the week:

 ## Week 7 ( Group Leader: Sarah/Isabel) (week of July 23rd)
- *  Statistics:
-   * median/mean/mode/outlier_rejection/errors in quadrature
+ *  Statistics: median/mean/mode/outlier rejection/errors in quadrature
-   * Overleaf/Sharelatex,  research paper template
 ### Paper of the week:

 ## Week 8 (Group Leader: Howard/Isabel) (week of July 30th)